gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/_posts/riscv-none-gcc/releases/2017-07-02-riscv-none-gcc-v7-1-1-1-20170702-released.md

 For better control and repetability, the build scripts use Docker containers; all files required during builds are available as a separate [gnu-mcu-eclipse/riscv-none-gcc-build](https://github.com/gnu-mcu-eclipse/riscv-none-gcc-build) project.

+## Known problems

+[2017-09-14 update] Soon after this release was used in real projects, it was discovered that the general configuration of the toolchain was intended more to applications that include a kernel-like environment, and less to bare-metal environments.
+The main problems are:

+* the `newlib` configuration does not use the `underscore` syscall function, but the direct names (like `write()` instead of `_write()`), calls that are always forwarded to `libgloss`
+* the compiler configuration always links `libgloss` to the application; `libgloss` implements all system calls via traps to a unix like kernel.

+Both problems were fixed in the [v7.1.1-2-20170912](https://gnu-mcu-eclipse.github.io/blog/2017/09/13/riscv-none-gcc-v7-1-1-2-20170912-released/) release.

 ## Checksums

 The SHA-256 hashes for the files are: